dora-team/dora.dev/hugo/content/sponsors/resource-center/index.md

 ## Contact us

 What questions do you have?
-What additional ideas to you have for collaboration this year?
+What additional ideas do you have for collaboration this year?
 Contact us at [mailto:sponsor-dora@google.com](sponsor-dora@google.com).